 Thrive Global and the Harvard T.H.
 Chan School of Public Health: First Responders First

-American Academy of Family Physicians: COVID-19 Toolkit for Engaging Federal Policymakers
+American Academy of Family Physicians: Grassroots Advocacy Tools for Responding to COVID-19

 Walter Reed Army Institute of Research: COVID-19 iCOVER-Med Rapid Peer Based Management of Acute Stress in Medical Teams

 iCOVER-Med is a protocol healthcare workers can use to help a team member who is overwhelmed by stress.

 Center for Health and Wellness: Heal the Healers Now

 Heal the Healers Now,” is an initiative to bring no-cost stress-reducing Transcendental Meditation® technique to medical providers during the COVID-19 pandemic.